Why is Visual Discrimination Important?

 Without accurate visual perceptual processing, a student would have difficulty learning to read, give or follow directions, copy from the whiteboard, visualize objects or past experiences, have good eye-hand coordination, integrate visual information with other senses to do things like ride a bike, play catch, shoot baskets when playing basketball, or hear a sound and visualize where it’s coming from. (like the siren on a police car).

-• Have fun playing games and visually identifying and naming objects ass you come across them!
+• Have fun playing games and visually identifying and naming objects as you come across them!
 Sort and classify.
 Look at shapes, outlines, colors, and sizes.
-Talk about likeness and differences.
+Talk about the likeness and differences.
 Follow directions for crafts.
 Create structures.
 Enjoy books.
 Wow!
 Learning is fun!

-• Once again, remember to provide numerous and varied learning opportunities because children do no all learn at the same time or in the same way.
+• Once again, remember to provide numerous and varied learning opportunities, as children do not all learn at the same pace or in the same way.
 Each child is different, and children develop at varying rates.
 Some children will quickly grasp and enjoy an activity, while others need repeated learning opportunities.
 To learn more, check out Visual Processing Explained.

 Have fun!!